davesmith4398/best_practice_membranes/README.md

 “Fluid” (liquid crystalline) lipid membranes are normally modeled as liquid-like laterally (no in-plane shear modulus), and solid-like transversally.
 Because of this, important properties include in-plane elasticity/dynamics and out-of-plane elasticity.
 These properties include:

- - Lateral density profile/membrane thickness: Various regional models have been proposed to characterize the membrane based on its component and overall densities.
+ - Lateral density profile/membrane thickness:
+    - Various regional models have been proposed to characterize the membrane based on its component and overall densities.
         - Atomic densities: typical local density hierarchy is explained by a four-region model: region 2 ("interface") > region 3 ("soft polymer") > region 1 ("perturbed water") > region 4 ("decane") (Tieleman, Marrink, and Berendsen.
 Biochimica et Biophysica Acta, 1997.)
         - Electron densities: generally the same trends as above (e.g. Klauda et al. J. Phys.
 Chem.
 B, 2010.)
+    - Be careful with programs like g_density in GROMACS, which appear tabulate density averages based on absolute positions and not relative ones.
+Relative positions (via e.g. aligning statistics by membrane center) can be valuable when there are even minor fluctuations.
+In the case of lipid membranes, failure to correct for this can result in smearing of the density profile; one possible outcome is that region 4 (local lipid density drop in center) is not actually captured.
     - Must compute scattering profiles and compare to experiment, NOT compare density profile to the “experimental ones”
         - Reasons?
         - SAXS/SANS comparisons: http://pubs.acs.org/doi/pdf/10.1021/jp401718k